kdkiss/telegram-liquidation-maps/README.md

 4. Test with different cryptocurrencies and timeframes
 5. Submit a pull request

-## License
+## 📄 License

 This project is for educational purposes.
 Please respect Coinglass's terms of service and rate limits.

-## Disclaimer
+## ⚠️ Disclaimer

-This bot is for informational purposes only.
+This tool is for informational purposes only.
 Cryptocurrency trading involves substantial risk.
 Always do your own research before making investment decisions.

+## 🆕 What's New in MCP Server

+The MCP server adds:
+- ✅ Natural language interface for LLMs
+- ✅ Web demo for easy testing
+- ✅ Automatic Chrome driver management
+- ✅ Better error handling and fallbacks
+- ✅ Comprehensive testing suite
+- ✅ Production-ready deployment options

+See `PROJECT_SUMMARY.md` for detailed technical information about the MCP server implementation.